 - Four nights lodging in ranch cabins.
 All cabins have full kitchens with pots, pans, coffee makers, fridge, etc. (*Cabins are shared with other participants unless you request a private cabin which is an additional charge.
 Cabins are either a 2 bedroom/1 bath or 2 bedroom/2 bath units.
 If you share a two bedroom-1 bath unit, or a two bedroom two bath where each room has double occupancy, there is no single supplement.
-If you share a 2 bedroom/2 bath unit (each person having their own private space) then the supplement is $150.
-If you do not wish to share a cabin which requires taking one of our 2 bedroom/1 bath unit all for yourself then the additional supplement is $250.)
+If you share a 2 bedroom/2 bath unit (each person having their own private space) then the supplement is $150.)
+Private Cabins sold out.

 - Snacks, Box Lunches, and Dinner

 - Any applicable entrance, model, and permit fees